b-long/DevReference/git_REFERENCE.md

 # To push a local branch (so it's tracked on the server)
 git push <remote> <new branch nam>  # i.e. git push origin mybranch

+# To view information about your remote branches
+git remote show origin

 # To add an entire directory:
 git add /directory/to/stage/*